 Huperzine A – 400mcg

 Huperzine A inhibits the enzyme acetylcholinesterase.
 As you might be able to guess from its name, this is the enzyme responsible for breaking down acetylcholine.
-With the enzyme no longer able to function, acetylcholine starts to accumulate in the brain, leading to higher cognitive functioning.
+With the enzyme no longer able to function, acetylcholine starts to accumulate in the brain, leading to sharper focus, better working memory function, and more mental stamina.
 Onnit have included 400mcg of Huperzine A in Alpha Brain.
 That is way more than the standard dose of 125mcg seen in most nootropics.
 You’ll see rapid results with this dose, but the side effect risks are significant (more on that later).

 A simple amino acid which offers absolutely no nootropic benefits whatsoever.
 People regularly consume Leucine in amounts of up to 5g.
 They do this to promote muscle growth, not to boost focus or improve mood.
 A potential filler ingredient if we’ve ever seen on!